File Storage for VPC profiles

 The total maximum IOPS is rounded up to the next multiple of 10 when the IOPS calculation results in IOPS less than or equal to 48,000 IOPS.

-When you create a file share in the UI, you can see the dp2 profile in the table in the Profiles section.
+When you create a file share in the console, you can see the available profiles in the table in the Profiles section.

 Viewing profiles from the CLI